Reader Interactions

 Reduce the risk of this winter’s school ski trip

 As winter settles in, many snowsport-enthusiast teachers take their students on what may be a ‘once in a lifetime’ experience for some students.
 For others, it might be the beginning of a love of snowsports that continues into adulthood.
-Ski trips clearly provide a fun leisure activity that offer educational benefits including the learning of a new skill, getting a love of the outdoors, learning to overcome challenges and all the social skills associated with overseas travel and residential trips.
+Ski trips clearly provide a bucket loads of fun while also offering educational and personal development benefits including the learning of a new skill, building a love for the outdoors, experiencing the magic of the mountains, learning to overcome fears and challenges and all the social skills associated with overseas travel and residential trips.
 But how can teachers make sure their planning gives a better chance of a safe, stress-free trip?

 Top tips to reduce risks on your next school ski trip